Tour to Río Celeste from San Jose with Lunch and River Bath

 2

-After exploring the National Park, we head to a family restaurant to enjoy authentic typical food, handmade with fresh ingredients from the area.
+After exploring the park, we enjoyed a typical Costa Rican lunch in a family restaurant, prepared at the moment with fresh ingredients from the area.

 3